 “Chasers I knows ‘re nice,” Rin disagreed. “ ’N what they do?
 Brings them that thinks they’s gotten ‘way with it t’ justice.
 ‘N they does it fer us paupers down in the Grey ‘n Stone Streets.”

 “Some do,” Lapis murmured.
 The street rats held an inflated opinion of chasers because they knew her.
 She carefully selected her stakes and planned apprehensions in the same methodical manner.
 Several darker types took stakes because they thought excitement and killing would accompany the job.
 Justice had little to do with fulfilling their murderous yearnings.

 “I’d think, it would be hard, to turn in someone in the same situation as yourself,” Linden said.

 “Who says, they’s in the same situation?”
 Rin asked.
 “Chasers make good money, more’n us folks.
 They’s stayin’ in nice places ‘n gots families.
 They ain’t beggin’ fer bread.”

-The food arrived, carefully carried by Dani.
-She had joined in the reading circle once she realized what occupied Rinan’s nights, and quickly digested the books Lapis had available.
-She desired more and nosed about for jobs that would provide enough pay she could purchase reading materials.
-Dalia needed a helper in the kitchen at the same time, and the agreement they arranged had worked marvelously.
+The food arrived, carried by Dani.
+She had joined in the reading circle once she realized what occupied Rinan’s nights, and quickly digested the books Lapis provided.
+She desired more and nosed about for jobs that would pay enough she could purchase reading materials.
+Dalia needed a helper in the kitchen, and the agreement they arranged satisfied everyone involved.

-Rin had glumly told her Dani had books clear to the ceiling in her room.
+Rin glumly told her Dani had books clear to the ceiling in her room.
 Lapis reminded him that’s how jobs worked.
 He looked even glummer at the reminder.
-She only found out, much later, his attempts at finding work had smacked up against his street urchin life, and potential employers found him wanting.
+She discovered, much later, his attempts at finding work smacked up against his street urchin life, and potential employers found him wanting.